qutip/qutip-qtrl/doc/guide/guide-control.rst

 The GRAPE algorithm
 ===================
-The **GR**\ adient **A**\ scent **P**\ ulse **E**\ ngineering was first proposed in [NKanej]_.
+The **GR**\ adient **A**\ scent **P**\ ulse **E**\ ngineering was first proposed in :cite:`NKanej`.
 Solutions to Schrödinger's equation for a time-dependent Hamiltonian are not generally possible to obtain analytically.
 Therefore, a piecewise constant approximation to the pulse amplitudes is made.
 Time allowed for the system to evolve :math:`T` is split into :math:`M` timeslots (typically these are of equal duration), during which the control amplitude is assumed to remain constant.
 The combined Hamiltonian can then be approximated as:

 .. math::